A likelihood-based approach for multivariate categorical response regression in high dimensions: TCGA pan-kidney cancer cohort risk classification

 \subsection{Comparison to alternative methods}

-To first compare the predictive accuracy of our method to four reasonable competitors, we perform leave-one-out cross-validation on the entire dataset.
-Specifically, we compare to the full joint multinomial logistic regression model, i.e. \texttt{G-Mult}, and separate multinomial logistic regression models, \texttt{Sep}.
-We also compare to the $L_1$-penalized versions of each, we which call $\texttt{L-Mult}$ and $\texttt{L-Sep}$.
-For each method, we select tuning parameters to minimize 5-fold cross validated misclassification error.
-We also record the number of genes selected as important for both classification tasks.
-Full results are presented in the table below.
+To first compare the predictive accuracy of our method to four reasonable competitors, we performed leave-one-out cross-validation.
+That is, for each $i \in [420]$, we perform screening and fit the model using all but the $i$th subject's data; then recorded whether we correctly classify the $i$th subject based on the fitted model.
+We compared our method to \texttt{G-Mult} and \texttt{Sep} as defined in Section \ref{eq:comp_methods}.
+We also compared to the $L_1$-penalized versions of each, we which call $\texttt{L-Mult}$ and $\texttt{L-Sep}$.
+For each method, we select tuning parameters to minimize 5-fold cross-validated classification error on the training set.
+Full results are presented in Table \ref{table:TCGAResults}.

-We see that amongst all five methods we considered, \texttt{LO-Mult} has the lowest joint classification error at 28.57\%.
+We see that among all five methods we considered, \texttt{LO-Mult} has the lowest joint classification error at 28.81\%.
 The next closest, \texttt{Sep}, is more than 2\% higher.
 In terms of marginal classification, both \texttt{LO-Mult} and \texttt{G-Mult} have an error rate of 4.05\% for classifying cancer types, although all methods perform relatively well.
-In terms of classifying 5-year survival status, we see that \texttt{LO-Mult} performs best, with an error rate of 25.71\%, with the next best perform methods; \texttt{L-Mult}, \texttt{Sep}, and \texttt{L-Sep}; all having error rate of 27.38\%.
-Interestingly, the models assuming independence have the lowest deviance, but amongst those methods which model the joint distribution of the two responses, \texttt{LO-Mult} performs best.
-Finally, in the bottommost row, we show that \texttt{LO-Mult}, in addition to having the lowest misclassification rates, tends to do so while selecting fewer genes as relevant than almost all other methods.
+In terms of classifying 5-year survival status, we see that \texttt{LO-Mult} performs best, with an error rate of 25.95\%, with the next best perform methods (\texttt{L-Mult}, \texttt{Sep}, and \texttt{L-Sep}) all misclassifying 27.38\% of subjects.
+Interestingly, the models assuming independence have the lowest deviance, but among those methods which allow for response dependence, \texttt{LO-Mult} performs best.
+Finally, in the bottom-most row, we show that \texttt{LO-Mult}, in addition to having the lowest misclassification rates, tends to do so while selecting fewer genes as relevant than almost all other methods.